Soundux/Soundux/README.md

 - [x] ~~Save volume states (+ Sync state)~~
 - [ ] Add ability to move tabs
 - [ ] Localization
-- [ ] Package it as deb and flatpak and create a repology
+- [ ] Package it as deb, Flatpak and AppImage
 - [ ] Support macOS
 - [ ] Fix FileDialog on windows (it's currently bugged and you have to just manually insert the path of the folder you want to add in the navigation bar)